your M43 Cap...

 right down the middle of the bill (folding

 it in half).
-This will allow the cap
+This happened from storage in the pocket,

 bread bag, or tucked behind the belt (see

 picture at right).

 show that is was a popular practice with

 many to pinch the top of

 the cap.
 To do this and have it last,

 wet the top of the cap.
 Pinch just